Kuuuube/random-wikipedia-page/README.md

 # Random Wikipedia Page

-Open a random Wikipedia page from the top 200,000 pages (ranked by Google PageRank)
+Open a random Wikipedia page in an iframe for easy re-rolling of pages.

 ## Credits